litestar-org/litestar/docs/usage/7-middleware.md

 ## The Middleware Protocol

-You can build your own middleware by either subclassing the `starlette.middleware.base.BaseMiddleware` class (see the starlette documentation), or by creating a class that implements the Starlite `MiddlewareProtocol`.
+You can build your own middleware by either subclassing the `starlette.middleware.base.BaseHTTPMiddleware` class (see the starlette documentation), or by creating a class that implements the Starlite `MiddlewareProtocol`.

 For example, lets create a simple middleware that does some naive logging for every request: